edwinmoradian90/systems-design/db.md

 1. Option to migrate to another database without significant change to existing application’s access paths or logic
 1. Data Warehouse, Analytics or BI use case

+## Strong consistency

+In SQL, strong consistency refers to the idea that all server nodes MUST contain the exact same data.
+This can only be done by locking down the nodes as they are being updated.
+Locking nodes in this way prevents concurrent updates in all other nodes, so for a brief moment in time only one of the nodes is allowed to receive an update.
+This is terrible for social media platforms but great for services dealling with finances, where consistency needs to be air tight.

 ## Use cases for SQL

 In general, if your application needs strong consistency, transactions, or relationships, go for SQL.